Gui-Yom/mutself/README.md

 Since every entry is defined relatively to the base, they can grow or shrink in size freely without fear the runtime code can't address them.

+## Limitations

+The initializer expression must be of a type that can be stored inline (e.g. not a slice).
+A slice will only store a ptr and a size in the custom executable section referencing `.data`, which means we can't modify it.